- OFAC Authorized Licenses for “Tourist” Travel

 Step 4: Return to the US

 You don't need to worry about showing your license anywhere except the US when returning from your trip.
 Other countries aren't in the practice of enforcing the US travel embargo, so don't expect anyone in Cuba, Mexico, Canada, etc. to have any idea of what you're talking about if you mention the license.
 You only need to show your license if an official asks to see it.
-This has rarely been requested in the past but Trump has told OFAC to start enforcing these regulations so make sure you have these documents in your files for 5 years.
+At present the level of interrogation of travelers arriving from Cuba appears to be quite low.
+Most travelers are either not asked any questions, or are waived through after stating their reason of travel.
+Check our travelers comments on their experience arriving back to the U.S..
+Nevertheless Trump has told OFAC to start enforcing these regulations so make sure you have these documents in your files for 5 years.
 If you received a passport stamp in Cuba, don't worry- you are traveling legally!

 Check out the OFAC website for more information.